truenas/middleware/docs/userguide/index.rst

 Figure 8.1a shows the initial pop-up window that appears when you select to auto import a volume.

-If you are importing a UFS RAID or an existing, unencrypted ZFS pool, select “No: Skip to import” to access the screen shown in Figure 8.1b.
+If you are importing a UFS RAID or an existing, unencrypted ZFS pool, select "No: Skip to import" to access the screen shown in Figure 8.1b.

 **Figure 8.1a: Initial Auto Import Volume Screen**

 |Figure81a_png|

 **Figure 8.1b: Auto Importing a Non-Encrypted Volume**

 |Figure81b_png|

 Existing software RAID volumes should be available for selection from the drop-down menu.
 In the example shown in Figure 6.3b, the FreeNAS® system has an existing, unencrypted ZFS pool.
-Once the volume is selected, click the “OK” button to import the volume.
+Once the volume is selected, click the "OK" button to import the volume.

 FreeNAS® will not import a dirty volume.
 If an existing UFS RAID does not show in the drop-down menu, you will need to **fsck** the volume.

 If an existing ZFS pool does not show in the drop-down menu, run **zpool import** from Shell_ to import the pool.

-If you plan to physically install ZFS formatted disks from another system, be sure to export the drives on that system to prevent an “in use by another machine” error during the import.
+If you plan to physically install ZFS formatted disks from another system, be sure to export the drives on that system to prevent an "in use by another machine" error during the import.

 If you suspect that your hardware is not being detected, run **camcontrol devlist** from Shell.
 If the disk does not appear in the output, check to see if the controller driver is supported or if it needs to be loaded by creating a Tunable.